-Children's health was once a part of adult medicine.
-It emerged in the 19th and early 20th century as a medical specialty because of the gradual awareness that the health problems of children are different from those of grown-ups.
+Children's health was once a subset of adult medicine.
+In the 19th and early 20th century, people recognized pediatrics as a medical specialty because of the gradual awareness that the health problems of children are different from those of adults.
 It was also recognized that a child's response to illness, medications, and the environment depends upon the age of the child.

 Children's growth and development